rmlz/simracingvalley/README.md

 ### Prerequisites

-Development skills and the will of learning Python-Flask
+Coding skills (Python3) and the will of learning Python-Flask.

 ### Installation